Why the Federal Reserve Made a Rate Cut and What the 0.50% Rate Cut Means for Homebuyers and Homeowners?

 “We expect rates will hover near existing rates through the end of the year or maybe slightly down with 30-yr mortgage rates between 6.25-6.50% at year-end” says Michael Rogan, President of Defy Mortgage.

 The key is that the market often anticipates and prices in the Fed’s actions ahead of time.
 In the case of the recent 50 basis point cut, the market was already factoring in whether the Fed would cut by 25 or 50 basis points.
 So once the 50 basis point cut was announced, the “sell the news” dynamic kicked in, causing the 10-year Treasury yield to rise from 3.60% to 3.80% in just 6 days.
-This demonstrates that the Fed’s rate decisions are not the sole driver of mortgage rates.
+When the 10-year Treasury yields rose in the wake of the Fed’s rate cuts, that was a clue for the near-term path for mortgage rates.

 The Factors That Do Influence Mortgage Rates